 \subsection{The stabilizer formalism}

-QEC codes are designed to protect logical information that is encoded in a subspace of a larger physical Hilbert space.
+Quantum-error correcting codes are designed to protect logical information that is encoded in a subspace of a larger physical Hilbert space.
 This subspace is called the code space.
 A large class of QEC codes are readily described using the stabilizer formalism~\cite{Gottesman_1998}, whereby a QEC code is defined by an Abelian subgroup of the Pauli group $\mathcal{P}$, known as the stabilizer group $\mathcal{S} \subset \mathcal{P}$.
-Up to phases, the Pauli group on $n$ qubits is generated by $n$-qubit Pauli matrices; $X_q$ and $Z_q$ respectively denote, the standard Pauli-X and Pauli-Z operator acting on qubit $q$.
+Up to phases, the Pauli group on $n$ qubits is generated by the operators $n$-qubit Pauli matrices $X_q$ and $Z_q$ which respectively denote the standard Pauli-X and Pauli-Z operatorss acting on qubit $q$.
 The code space of a stabilizer code is the +$1$ eigenspace of all of its elements, namely $s \ket{\psi} = \ket{\psi}$ $\forall$ $s \in \mathcal{S}$, where the code space is spanned by eigenstates $\ket{\psi}$.

 A stabilizer code is capable of detecting errors locally, without revealing information of the global encoded state.
 We consider Pauli errors $E$ that act on the code qubits.
 If an error $E$ anti-commutes with a subset of the stabilizer generators, when these are measured we obtain a set of syndrome defects to be used for error correction.
 We refer to a syndrome defect where a stabilizer measurement returns a negative outcome, i.e. $S_f E = - E S_f$.